MicrosoftDocs/cloud-adoption-framework/docs/migrate/release/retrospective.md

 Once you have secured these, gather the team and perform the following:

-- **Individual answers**: Have each team member answer the question "_What went well?_" and document.
+- **Individual answers**: Have each team member answer the question "_What went well?_" and document the answers.
-  - If using a physical board, let them place them on the board as they write them.
+  - If using a physical board, let each member place their answers on the board.
-  - If using a digital board, let each team member add their thoughts via the tool.
+  - If using a digital board, let each member place their answers via the tool.
 - **Organizer read-out**: Once each team member has captured their thoughts, the organizer should go through and begin reading them through for the team.
   - As similar thoughts are found, they should be grouped together so that reoccurring trends are able to be noticed.
   - Create labels or "parent" items as needed to help organize these thoughts.